 Their first meeting, in July of 1977, was a thrilling war, called one of the most sensational fights in the history of the Philadelphia Spectrum.
 As any knowledgeable boxing fan knows, there is no higher praise than that.
-After eleven rounds of furious action, an exhausted Marvin Johnson collapsed after absorbing a prolonged battering in round twelve and Matthew Franklin was the new owner of the North American Boxing Federation light heavyweight championship.
+After eleven rounds of furious action, an exhausted Marvin Johnson collapsed following a prolonged battering in round twelve and Matthew Franklin was the new owner of the North American Boxing Federation light heavyweight championship.

 In short, yes, it could.
 And it did.
 In fact, one suspects Marvin Johnson and Matthew Franklin (who would later change his name to Matthew Saad Muhammad) could have been matched up any number of times and the result would have been the same: a grueling, crowd-pleasing, non-stop slugfest, both warriors more than happy to trade big shots at close quarters.

 At the opening bell, the southpaw champion chased after Franklin, looking to impose his will and put the challenger on the defensive as he unloaded big left hands and uppercuts on the inside.
 For his part, Franklin, known for being a slow starter, took his time and waited for openings to throw his powerful right.
 In round two Johnson shook Franklin with a big left cross and the hometown crowd roared, but a minute later a powerful uppercut buckled the champion’s legs, before Johnson landed a series of heavy lefts.
 And so it went: toe-to-toe slugging between two game and powerful warriors.